Tamás Vastag: A Dal

 In late 2012, Tamás Vastag was announced to participate in the 2013 edition of A Dal, the Hungarian national selection for the Eurovision Song Contest.
-With the song Holnaptól, he was able to get to the final of the contest (from the 2nd heat, to the 2nd semi-final, and finally to the final), and was chosen by the judges to be eligible into the superfinal of the contest, where, if chosen by the televote, would have represented Hungary at the Eurovision Song Contest 2013.
-However, ByeAlex was chosen to be representative of that year.
+With the song Holnaptól, he reached the final of the contest (from the 2nd heat, to the 2nd semi-final, and finally to the final), and was chosen by the judges to reach the superfinal of the contest, where, if chosen by the televote, would have represented Hungary at the Eurovision Song Contest 2013.
+However, ByeAlex won the televote and was chosen to be representative of that year.

 In late 2013, Tamás was announced to participate again in the 2014 edition of A Dal, this time he attempted to represent Hungary in the Eurovision Song Contest 2014 with the song Miss One Smile.
 While the song was initially in English, Tamás decided to perform the Hungarian version of the song, entitled Állj meg világ.
 Chosen to sing again in the 2nd heat, Tamás was eliminated, with only 35 points, being beat out by fellow contestant Bogi.

-He will participate in A Dal again for the 2018 edition with the song Ne hagyj reményt.
+He participated in A Dal again for the 2018 edition with the song Ne hagyj reményt.
 He was eliminated in the semi-finals.